-- Excessive wetness on the tear area on the cat’s face.
+- Excessive wetness on the cat’s face

-- Swollen, red, irritated-looking eyes.
+- Swollen, red, irritated-looking eyes

-- Cat continuously itching eyes or rubbing against various objects.
+- Cat continuously itching eyes or rubbing against various objects

 - Substance accumulation around the eyes’ edges

-Due to the fact that eye discharge in cats is a symptom that is shared by several underlying conditions and diseases, the prognosis of the medical condition in cat may start with the process known as the differential diagnosis.
+Due to the fact that eye discharge in cats is a symptom that is shared by several underlying conditions and diseases, the prognosis is best given by an expert.
+Solving the medical condition may start with the process known as the differential diagnosis.

-You need to inform the vet when the symptoms first started, whether there’s been any improvement or worsening, and whether there are some additional symptoms, apart from the eye discharge, which may help the vet in narrowing the specific underlying cause in.
+You need to inform the vet when the symptoms first started, whether there’s been any improvement or worsening and whether there are some additional symptoms, apart from the eye discharge.
+This may help the vet narrow down the specific underlying cause.

-This is the same device that is used by humans.
-This allows the vet to magnify the view of the eye.
+This is the same device that is used in human eye exams and allows the vet to magnify the view of the eye.
 The vet might also want to look at the eye’s cat under the same microscope after the application of the dye in the fluorescein eye stain test.

-- Eye medication, which dilates the pupil
+- Appropriate eye medication, which dilates the pupil

-- Pain medications
+- Appropriate pain medications

 - Warm compresses over the eye

-Moreover, it is also important to bear in mind that you need to follow a certain treatment course that is prescribed by your vet.
+Moreover, it is also important to bear in mind that you need to follow a certain treatment course that is prescribed by your chosen vet.
 Various problems in the eye may rapidly decay.
 This may cause pain on the cat, as well as eye damage, which cannot be repaired.

 There are many other eye conditions that can affect cats, other than just a discharge.
 If you suspect your cat has other issues at the heart of its problem then check these other options: